Internship are available to students enrolled in one of two dozen member-schools of the Shepherd Higher Education Consortium on Poverty (SHECP).

-Additionally, a letter of recommendation to be submitted on your behalf by an employer, professor, coach, or someone else who has worked with you closely.
-The letter, resume, and application will be used in assessing your application and will also be shared externally with the agency to which you are recommended.
+The letter, resume, and application will be used in assessing your application and will also be shared externally with the agency to which you will be recommended.

 Partially completed applications can be saved for 30 days for future sessions.

-Application deadlines at each university vary, but typically the latest date is January 17.
-Please contact the internship director at your institution for the exact date and additional information.
+Application deadlines at each university vary, so please check with your institution.
+Some deadlines occur as early as mid-October, and latest date for any application is Sunday, January 12.
+Please contact the internship director at your institution for the exact date and any other college-specific application requirements.

 To complete your application, upload a professional resume.